Introduction

 With regards to the academic programme, trainees must follow the relevant University processes for exceptional circumstances, as this policy does not apply to that part of the programme.

-Also not covered by the policy is the final exit examinations for either programme; The Independent Assessment of Clinical Competence (IACC) for STP and the Independent Assessment of Professional Skills (IAPS) for HSST.
-Processes for the IACC and IAPS are available.
+Also not covered by the policy is the final exit examinations for either programme; The Independent Assessment of Clinical Competence (IACC) or STP Final Year Assessment for STP and the Independent Assessment of Professional Skills (IAPS) for HSST.
+Processes for these assessments are available on the Schools website.

 Finally, the policy does not cover any necessary reasonable adjustments if trainees have a pre diagnosed disability or existing long-term medical condition.
 This should be reported to the School at application stage, on enrolment, or as soon as possible thereafter.
 It will then be recorded and any appropriate arrangements for support, put in place at a local level.